aaemnnosttv/wp-cli-dotenv-command/README.md

 ## `set <key> <value>`
 Set the value of a key in the environment file.

+By default the value that is set is not quoted in the file.
+If you need your value to be quoted a certain way, you may optionally pass a flag for the preferred style of quote you want: `--quote-single` or `--quote-double`.

-## `delete <key1> <key2> <key3>`
+## `delete <key>...`
-Remove lines for the given keys from the environment file.
+Remove one or more definitions for the given keys from the environment file.

 ## `salts`

 #### `generate`
-Initialize the environment file with some fresh salts provided by the wordpress.org salt generator service.
-Any existing keys by the same name will not be overridden.
+Initialize the environment file with some fresh salts provided by the [wordpress.org salt generator service](https://api.wordpress.org/secret-key/1.1/salt/).
+Any existing keys by the same name will not be overridden, with one exception.
+If all of the defined salts in the environment file have the same value, then it is assumed that they are placeholders and will be updated.
+It is also possible to force regenerate them using `--force`, or simply use the `regenerate` command (see below).

 #### `regenerate`
 Same as `generate`, but will update all keys for salts with new values.